icssc/AntAlmanac/README.md

 ### Running the [Backend](https://github.com/icssc/antalmanac-backend)

 The backend server **isn't necessary for frontend development**.
-By default, your frontend will send requests to `dev.api.antalmanac.com`, which has it's own database that is seperate from production's.
+By default, your frontend will send requests to `dev.api.antalmanac.com`, which has it's own database that is separate from production's.

 If you need run the backend, you must do the following: